Filesystem Hierarchy Standard: FHS compliance

 Modern Linux distributions include a /run directory as a temporary filesystem (tmpfs), which stores volatile runtime data, following the FHS version 3.0.
 According to the FHS version 2.3, such data were stored in /var/run, but this was a problem in some cases because this directory is not always available at early boot.
-As a result, these programs have had to resort to trickery, such as using /dev/.udev, /dev/.mdadm, /dev/.systemd or /dev/.mount directories, even though the device directory is not intended for such data.
+As a result, these programs have had to resort to workarounds, such as using /dev/.udev, /dev/.mdadm, /dev/.systemd or /dev/.mount directories, even though the device directory is not intended for such data.
 Among other advantages, this makes the system easier to use normally with the root filesystem mounted read-only.

 For example, below are the changes Debian made in its 2013 Wheezy release: